-In Hersh’s book he shows many of these photos along with photos he has taken from the same locations showing, by way of comparison, how these same places look today.
+In Hersh’s book he shows many of these photos along with photos he has taken from the same locations showing, by way of comparison, how these same places looked in 1997.
 This is truly a fascinating volume, and I recommend it to anyone interested in railroad history.
-I have made a game of visiting many of these same places to see firsthand what traces of the old Central Pacific still can be found.

 Use the comment form below to begin a discussion about this content.